Personalized Liver Transplant Care for Every Patient

 With the most experienced liver transplant program in the Midwest, the University of Chicago Medicine continues to lead the field in innovation, offering patients a leading-edge approach to transplantation, transplanting patients at a faster rate and with better waitlist survival rates than almost any other program in the country.
-Our seamless coordination allows transplant patients to see several specialists in one visit so they don't have to make frequent trips to the hospital.
+Our seamless coordination means you can see several specialists in one visit and avoid frequent trips to the hospital.